-- navigate the university's offices, policies, and procedures, including course registration, academic course placements, how to use Self-Service for course registration, financial aid, and student accounts; - plan courses for degree completion and work with faculty and advisors; - understand how to study, their learning style, time management, the course syllabus, and how to manage and complete course assignments, presentations, and research papers; and - connect to other resources, such as the Writing Center, peer tutoring, the math lounge, reference librarians, the Office of Information Technology, and academic advising.
+- navigate the university's offices, policies, and procedures, including course registration, academic course placements, how to use Self-Service for course registration, financial aid, and student accounts; - prepare and plan courses for degree completion in conjunction with faculty advisors; - understand how to study, their learning style, time management, the course syllabus, and how to manage and complete course assignments, presentations, and research papers; and - connect to other resources, such as the Writing Center, peer tutoring, the math lounge, reference librarians, the Office of Information Technology, and academic advising.

 The Office of Student Success manages the university Academic Early Warning System and the Student Advocacy Team.
-Students placed on academic probation are coached by university staff coordinated through the Office of Student Success.
+Undergraduate students placed on academic probation are coached by university staff coordinated through the Office of Student Success.